foriequal0/git-trim/README.md

 There are so many lines of commands to type and many statuses of branches that corresponding to PRs that you've sent.
 Were they merged or rejected?
 Did I forget to delete the remote branch after it is merged?

-After some working with the repository, you'll likely to see the mess of merged gone-or-not branches.
+After some working with the repository, you'll execute `git fetch --prune` or `git remote update --prune` occasionally.
+However, you'll likely see the mess of local branches that are already merged and removed on the remote or remote branches that are merged but the maintainer forgot to delete them.

 ![before](images/0-before.png)

-They are tedious to remove manually. `git branch --merged` have betrayed us.
+They are tedious to remove manually. `git branch --merged`'ll likely to betray you it is rebase merged or squash merged

 ![git branch --merged doesn't help](images/1-branch-merged.png)